 Traveling from Copenhagen Airport to the various cruise terminals on public transportation is fairly simple, fast and relatively cheap.
 A three-zone ticket – DKK36 – covers all forms of public transportation from the airport to any of the terminals.

-The fastest and simplest option is to take the metro from Copenhagen Airport.
-Change to the bus at Kongs Nytorv for ships departing from Nordre Toldbod or Langelinie and at Nørreport Station for ships departing from Oceanskaj.
+The fastest and simplest option is to take the metro or train from Copenhagen Airport to downtown Copenhagen and then change to the bus or walk.

 It is possible to check luggage at the airport for check through to many ships – a great way to spend a day in the city before / after a cruise.
 See bottom of this article for details.